 Carlson insists on distinguishing hoaxes from forgeries, and believes that associating Secret Mark with the latter has hindered a proper understanding of what Morton Smith was really up to.
 While I certainly think Secret Mark can be called a forgery, I appreciate Carlson’s concern about motive.
 He’s essentially right: Smith didn’t fabricate Secret Mark to support his academic theories; he wanted to test his colleagues with an elaborate prank.
 Secret Mark belongs in a category of hoaxes which include the Ern Malley Poems, Alan Sokol’s postmodern hoax, and the play by Sophocles really written by Dionysius the Renegade.
 In this sense, in terms of motive, it’s quite different from forgeries like Macpherson’s poetry, the Hitler Diaries, or Ireland’s Shakespeare play.

-Revisiting Scott Brown’s book, therefore, six months after publication, is incredibly painful now that Carlson has crushed all doubts.
+Revisiting Scott Brown’s book, therefore, six months after its publication, is rather painful now that Carlson has crushed all doubts.
 Mark’s Other Gospel is so diligently argued, carefully considered, and plausibly sounding at times, that one could almost believe it describes the hermeneutical intent behind an ancient document.
 Brown’s thesis is that Secret Mark was part of a longer version of the gospel of Mark, written by the same author, but for advanced readers who might have a more gnostic understanding of the first version.
 Longer Mark elaborates themes of discipleship and Christology already in place, especially elements which were left ambiguous or obscure in the shorter version, like the mystery of the kingdom of God (Mk 4:11) and the appearance and flight of the young man in Gethsemane (14:51-52).
 Brown even suggests that Secret Mark is an actual parable of the kingdom:

 “As an enacted parable of the kingdom, the raising of the young man…illustrates the paradox that one must undergo death in order to defeat it.
 The private explanation of this parable [where the young man spends the night with Jesus] expounds this insight by using baptismal imagery of death and rebirth [naked under the linen]… Baptism imagery is used here to interpret the salvific dimension of the young man’s rising according to the analogy of dying (drowning in water) and rising again, though the baptism by which the transformation is attained is not the rite itself, but a metaphorical immersion in literal suffering and death.” (p 206)